wilsonliaows/docs/connectors/quick-base/action-import-csv.md

 Workato uses these record ID columns to decide whether to create or update records.
 The rule is that for each CSV row:
 - If record ID is empty, create a new Quick Base record.
-- If record ID is present, update that Quick Base record.
+- If record ID is present, search for the matching record ID in Quick Base then update the record.
 If no matching record ID is found in Quick Base, that row will be fail.

 ### 1.2 Handling failed CSV rows:
 This action uses [batch processing](https://docs.workato.com/features/batch-processing.html), so it will divide your CSV file into smaller chunks of rows (or batches) then submit to Quick Base.
 When 1 row in a chunk failed to be created/updated into Quick Base records, Quick Base will reject that whole chunk, but other chunks will not be affected.